xpostudio4/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 ..
 Yes, I know the last two instances of "Checkout" should be "Check Out".
 ..
 Long story.

-#.
-Follow the instructions to complete the payment process.
-When the payment
-   process is complete, a confirmation page opens, and you receive an email message.
-#.
-On the payment confirmation page, a notification informs you if the
-   organization requires you to complete additional steps to receive credit.
-   If the organization has additional requirements, select **Complete Credit** to go to that organization's website.

-After the organization has evaluated your information, a message on your dashboard indicates whether the organization has granted you academic credit

-#.
-Follow the onscreen instructions to complete the payment process.
-When the
-   payment process is complete, a confirmation page opens, and you receive an email message.
+3. Follow the onscreen instructions to complete the payment process.
+When the payment process is complete, a confirmation page opens, and you receive an email message.
 #.
 On the payment confirmation page, note whether the organization requires